p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

-Below shows the number of episodes taken and also time taken for each algorithm to achieve the solution score for the game Cart Pole:
+Below shows the number of episodes taken and also time taken for each algorithm to achieve the solution score for the game Cart Pole.
+The hyperparameters used are shown in the file Results/Cart_Pole/Results.py.

  ![Cart Pole Results](Results/Cart_Pole/Results_Graph.png)